 Blue Diamond

 Blue diamonds form deeper in the Earth than most diamonds and owe their rare color to trace boron.
-In contrast, blue sapphires are made of corundum colored by titanium and iron and are 10,000 times more abundant than blue diamonds.
-A famous example of a blue diamond is the Okavango Blue, a 20-carat natural diamond discovered in Botswana.
+In contrast, blue sapphires are made of corundum colored by titanium and iron and are 10,000 times more abundant in nature.
+A famous example of is the Okavango Blue, a 20-carat natural diamond discovered in Botswana.

 What Is a Blue Diamond?